Two-mode Squeezing in Floquet Engineered Power-law Interacting Spin Models

-{\it Pair creation and Squeezing.---} In Fig. \ref{fig:fig2}(a) we show the created pairs of excitations for infinite range ($\alpha=0$) and finite range ($\alpha=3$) interactions for both the staggered z-field (dashed) and the Floquet engineered model (solid).
-We note that the Floquet model for infinite range interactions creates the maximal number of possible excitations, $N_{pair} = 2N$, fully flipping the layer spin, in contrast to the staggered field case which saturates at a lower number due to the detuning of the pair creation process at finite number of excitations.
+{\it Pair creation and Squeezing.---} In Fig. \ref{fig:fig2}(a) we show the generated excitations for infinite range ($\alpha=0$) and finite range ($\alpha=3$) interactions for the staggered z-field (dashed) and the Floquet engineered model (solid).
+The Floquet model for infinite range interactions creates the maximal number of possible excitations, $n_{ex} = 2N$, fully flipping the layer spin, in contrast to the staggered field case which saturates at a lower number due to the detuning of the pair creation process at finite number of excitations.
 The same advantage is observed for finite range interactions, with the Floquet model reaching a significantly higher number of generated pairs.
+The fully collective model ($\alpha=0$) here follows the TMS prediction (not shown), until corrections due to the finite spin-length become relevant.
+In contrast, the dipolar case ($\alpha=3$) at this layer separation $a_Z=2$ quickly deviates, which we understand to be due to non-collective spin dynamics as we will confirm below \cite{supplemental}.
 We next investigate the squeezing behavior under the same circumstances.
 In Fig. \ref{fig:fig2}(b) we demonstrate the exponential decrease of the variance of the squeezed quadratures, $\mathrm{Var}[S^x_A + S^y_B]= \mathrm{Var}[S^y_A-S^x_B]\equiv \mathrm{Var}[\mathcal{O^-}]$, for different interaction ranges.
-Firstly, we note that the spin dynamics follows the two-mode squeezing prediction $\mathrm{Var}[\mathcal{O}^{-}] =N/2 \, e^{- N V_{\mathrm{avg}}t/\hbar}$ up till a saturation point of minimal variance.
+We see that the spin dynamics follows the two-mode squeezing prediction $\mathrm{Var}[\mathcal{O}^{-}] =N/2 \, e^{- N V_{\mathrm{avg}}t/\hbar}$ up till a saturation point of minimal variance.
+Interestingly, the non-collective spin dynamics of the finite range model observed in the increased pair number does not seem to affect the variance, suggesting that non-collective spin excitations, affecting the spin polarisaiton, but not the variance, occur on top of the collective squeezing dynamics.
 While all models show identical short-time evolution, the saturation point depends on the model and interaction exponent $\alpha$.
-We observe that the larger number of generated pairs for the Floquet model directly translates into a lower achievable variance, thus, a larger amount of squeezing and sensitivity for all interaction ranges.
+The Floquet model achieves a significantly lower variance, thus, a larger amount of squeezing and sensitivity for all interaction ranges.
 This is most notable for the infinite range case, where we observe a two orders of magnitude improvement, but holds true for all interaction ranges $\alpha$.
-This demonstrates the benefit of engineering the interactions to be adapted to the desired time evolution via spatio-temporal control.
+The reduced improvement for finite range interactions is again explained by non-collective dynamics as we show next.

 {\it Achieving the infinite range limit.---}